 Gertrude Stein, the American modernist writer, was an international celebrity, an artistic iconoclast, and a self-proclaimed genius.
-Her experiments in poetry and prose still puzzle structuralist, deconstructionist, and feminist critics.
+Her literary experiments still puzzle structuralist, deconstructionist, and feminist critics.
 Her contribution to American literature, however, is not in doubt: Scholars consider Stein an important innovator whose attention to language and questioning of narrative conventions influenced such writers as Ernest Hemingway and Sherwood Anderson.
-But even those who never read Stein’s works are familiar with Stein as a legendary personality.
-From the early 1900s, when she first arrived in Paris, until her death in 1946, she reigned at the center of a flourishing Parisian salon whose guests included Pablo Picasso and Henri Matisse, Edith Sitwell and Harold Acton, F. Scott Fitzgerald and Thornton Wilder, and scores of other writers, artists, and musicians.
+A legendary personality, from the early 1900s, when she first arrived in Paris, until her death in 1946, she reigned at the center of a flourishing Parisian salon whose guests included Pablo Picasso and Henri Matisse, Edith Sitwell and Harold Acton, F. Scott Fitzgerald and Thornton Wilder, and scores of other writers, artists, and musicians.

 When Gertrude was an infant, the Stein family left Pennsylvania and traveled back to Europe.
 Stein spent her early years in Austria and later in France.
 In 1879, the Steins returned to America, settling first in Baltimore, where Amelia Stein had relatives, and then, in 1880, moving to Oakland, California, where Stein spent the rest of her youth.
-Of Oakland she was later to utter the famous remark, “There is no there there.”
-Claiming that the community provided little cultural stimulation, she countered the lack by reading voraciously.
+Of Oakland she was later to utter the famous remark, “There is no there there,” claiming that she could no longer discover her youthful memories in the changed community.
+Growing up, she countered a lack of cultural stimulation by reading voraciously.
 Shakespeare, Scott, Richardson, Fielding, and Wordsworth were among her favorite authors.

 After both parents died—her mother in 1888 and her father in 1891—Stein’s eldest brother, Michael, moved his four siblings to San Francisco, where he directed a street railway company.
 In 1892, with her brother Leo and sister Bertha, Stein moved to Baltimore to live with an aunt.
 Throughout Stein’s youth, Leo was her closest companion and confidante.
 When he decided to leave Baltimore to enroll at Harvard, Stein followed without hesitation.

 Because Harvard was closed to women, in the fall of 1893 Stein enrolled at the Harvard Annex, the precursor to Radcliffe College, where she studied for four years, graduating in 1897.
-She studied with William James, George Santayana, Josiah Royce, and Hugo Munsterberg, among others, and later cited James as the most significant influence of her college years.
+In a composition class in 1896, Stein wrote “The Modern Jew Who Has Given Up the Faith of her Fathers Can Reasonably and Consistently Believe in Isolation,” an essay that reflects her rejection of Jewishness as religion in favor of race, which she argues should be preserved by the prohibition of intermarriage.
+Stein studied with William James, George Santayana, Josiah Royce, and Hugo Munsterberg, among others, and later cited James as the most significant influence of her college years.
 Stein worked in James’s psychology laboratory, carrying out experiments in automatic writing that became the basis of her first publication, “Normal Motor Automatism” (coauthored with a classmate, Leon Solomons), which was published in the Psychological Review in 1896.

 Although some critics later connected Stein’s experimental writings to these laboratory experiments, it is more likely that the experiments inspired Stein’s interest in subconscious layers of personality.
 In early notebooks and various literary portraits, one can see Stein attempting to discover the “bottom nature,” as she put it, of her friends, acquaintances, and her own personality.
 Because Stein expressed an interest in studying psychology, James suggested that she continue her education at the Johns Hopkins Medical School.
 Following his advice, she began to study at Johns Hopkins in the fall of 1897.
 But her enthusiasm for scientific coursework soon waned, and her grades plummeted.